 German “Exhibition” sound-box.
 Made in Berlin. £70.

 Very rare “Terpophon” sound-box.
-Priceless if you have a collectable Terpophon miniature gramophone. £45
+Priceless if you have a collectable Terpophon miniature gramophone.
+Type two fitting. £45

 Early “Exhibition” type “Zonophone” sound-box.
 Good condition. £70